By Rich Kozlovich

 V. No new directives are part of this bill that requires EPA or anyone else to approve chemistry that works.
 That doesn’t sound positive to me, except for the pest controllers who will be getting large sums of money to control this plague with inadequate tools, and even if the tools needed to eradicate bedbugs are returned, this bureaucratic layer cake will never disappear.

-I would like to share a quote with everyone that, although I’m not sure, I believe that came from Thomas Sowell.
+I would like to share a quote with everyone from Thomas Sowell.

 “Life is all about tides.
 There are those who catch the tide and those who